Tshianeo28/COS730/README.md

 of the system is to maximize citizen satisfaction, resolve citizen complaint and increase the service delivery quality.

-The following link provides more details on how theComplaint Tracker System works [click here](https://drive.google.com/open?id=1aF0UMIlveBToKBCR70Er9TpvS8UP3GbO)
+The following link provides more details on how the Complaint Tracker System works [click here](https://drive.google.com/open?id=1aF0UMIlveBToKBCR70Er9TpvS8UP3GbO)